The Common Program of the People's Republic of China 1949-1954

 A Red Number indicates the subject was a major theme in the editorial.
 A Black Number indicates a minor theme in the editorial.
 Source: Oksenberg (1982).

-The pledge to unite all of China under communist rule has been achieved to a large extent.
-Mongolia's independence is an established fact and the conquest of Taiwan has become impossible, partly due to the Korean War and the US military backup of Taiwan.
+The pledge to unite all of China under communist rule had been achieved to a large extent.
+Mongolia's independence was an established fact and the conquest of Taiwan had become impossible, partly due to the Korean War and the US military backup of Taiwan.
 When looking at the editorials about unification in the RMRB (Fig. 1.1.), it is obvious that the subject of Taiwan is the most important item.

-Both Tibet and Xinjiang are not easily 'pacified', revolts occur frequently.
-Tibetans manage to gain international attention for their cause.
-Uighurs are much less successful in this.
+Both Tibet and Xinjiang were not easily 'pacified', revolts occured frequently.
+Tibetans managed to gain international attention for their cause.
+Uighurs were much less successful in this.

 Elections for the National People's Congress are regularly postponed and finally hold in September 1954.
 On local and national level, the candidates are pre-selected.
 See also Article 12